Investigators probe cause of school bus crash that killed 2

-First, a scraping sound.
-Then, chaos and panic as a bus taking a group of fifth-graders on a field trip collided with a dump truck and toppled over on a busy highway, killing a student and a teacher and injuring dozens of others.
+Investigators combed through evidence Friday seeking answers to why a school bus carrying 45 fifth-graders and teachers on a field trip collided with a dump truck on a New Jersey highway, killing a student and teacher and sending dozens to area hospitals.

 Continue Reading Below

-First responders arrived in minutes to find students and adults strewn across the highway and median, with others still inside the bus.

-"It was a rough scene to see," Jeff Paul, director of the Morris County Office of Emergency Management, said.
-"When I arrived there were children lying all over the place."
+The husband of teacher Jennifer Williamson-Kennedy said in a statement he was "in shock, devastated and totally crushed" by her death.

-Police declined to release details about how the crash happened, but it occurred on a stretch of highway, just past the exit for Waterloo Village, where the group was headed.
-The bus wound up on a guardrail close to a spot for emergency vehicles to make a U-Turn onto the highway.
+Police declined to release details about how the crash happened, but it occurred on a stretch of highway just past the exit for Waterloo Village, where the group from East Brook Middle School in Paramus was headed.
+The bus wound up on a guardrail close to a spot for emergency vehicles to make a U-Turn on the highway.
 A sign there reads "No Turns."

-Forty-five people, including 38 students, were on the bus at the time.
+Thirty-eight students and seven adults were on the bus.
 Forty-three people from the bus and the truck driver were hospitalized, some in critical condition.

-The bus was one of three taking students from East Brook Middle School in Paramus, about 15 miles (24 kilometers) west of New York City, to Waterloo Village, a historic site depicting a Lenape Indian community and once-thriving port about 5 miles (8 kilometers) from the crash scene.
-The other buses made it to the site but returned to the school about 50 miles (80 kilometers) away.
+Schools were open Friday, with crisis counselors on hand to help students and staff.
+But evening activities were canceled, and standardized testing was canceled for Friday and next Monday.

+Williamson-Kennedy's husband, Kevin Kennedy, said in a statement released late Thursday to News 12 New Jersey that "my beautiful bride and I have been in total love every day of our lives since the day our eyes met on May 5th, 1994."

 Advertisement